 Students are encouraged to gain an understanding of the historical impact of Music Technology on recording, and to listen to a range of contemporary music, recognising and assessing how musicians use music technology in the world of today.
 The course is also supported by visiting performers, workshops and external visits.

-Students should have five GCSE subjects at Grade C or above, including a 4 in English Language.
+A minimum of five GCSEs at grade 4 or above including a 4 in English Language.
 It is normally expected that students will be proficient on at least one instrument and/or vocals.
 Students will be at an advantage if they have some experience of recording or using music production software.

 |Coursework||Based on real-life work-based case studies, scenarios and projects.||100%|